richardjhong/gt-project/README.md

 Note:
 - by default, when the user redirects to /calendar-events within some browsers e.g. Chrome, a # will be appended to the end making it effectively a redirect to /calendar-events# .
 This seems to be a design choice of the google API call to prevent having sensitive auth data from one app accessible to another.

+- lines 85 and 103 are just for visual effect to see the startTime be reflective of real time of when the user requests going to the same calendar-events.
+The stored cache object of storedEvents is the same in all other regards.